3/6/2025

 Steve

 Yeah, I just want to add, Derek, there is a little bit of lumpiness on the overall business in North America, but one really strong indicator that we have is the backlog in our direct stores.
 So our direct stores are the entities that are installing products, whether it's residential or commercial.
-That backlog is actually at an all time high.
+That backlog is actually at an all-time high.
 So we've been growing that backlog.
 We feel good about what that means for the future.
-Typically our direct store backlog is anywhere from within a few weeks, but that can reach out to a year and a half to two years depending on the construction timeline.
-So the really positive sign for us is that backlog has never been higher.
-So good indicator for us for 2025 and going forward.
+Typically, our direct store backlog is anywhere from you know, within a few weeks, but that can reach out to a year and a half to two years, depending on the construction timeline.
+So the really positive sign for us is that backlog, that backlog has never been higher.
+So a good indicator for us for 2025 and going forward.

 speaker

-And I think we saw a new product, Fruit of Flower, the Lumar.
-This is a growing segment.
-This is something our dealer, we're requesting, hey, why don't I have a Fruit of Flower?
-And this product is going to be installed in a day, very fast to install.
+And I think with some new products, through the floor, the Luma, and this is a growing segment, this is something a dealer was requesting, hey, why don't I have a through the floor?
+And this product is going to be installed, okay, in a day, okay, very fast to install.
 So this is going to add to generate some growth.
-So again, we're feeling quite good about the future in North America and in New York.
+So again, we're feeling quite good about the future in North America and in Europe.

 speaker